jnikula/hawkmoth/doc/extension.rst

 `Python autodoc`_ for C.

 For this to work, the documentation comments must of course be written in correct reStructuredText.
-See syntax for details.
+See :ref:`documentation comment syntax <syntax>` for details.

 .. _C Domain: http://www.sphinx-doc.org/en/stable/domains.html#the-c-domain